ericlmk/musicbox/README.md

 https://www.ng.bluemix.net/docs/containers/container_cli_cfic.html
 ```

-1. To log in to IBM Bluemix (US South), run:
+To log in to IBM Bluemix (US South), run:

 ```
 cf login -a api.ng.bluemix.net
 ```

-2. To set container namespace (Set ONCE only), run:
+To set container namespace (Set ONCE only), run:

-Reminder: The namespace can't be changed later.
+Remark: The namespace can't be changed later.

 ```
 cf ic namespace set <NAMESPACE_NAME>
 ```

-3. To log in to IBM Containers service, run:
+To log in to IBM Containers service, run:
 ```
 cf ic login
 ```

-4. To set Docker local environment (for Windows), run:
+To set Docker local environment (for Windows), run:

-Your own script will be displayed in command prompt after log in to IBM Containers service
+Remark: Your own script will be displayed in command prompt after log in to IBM Containers service

 ```
 (Sample Only)
 set DOCKER_HOST=tcp://containers-api.ng.bluemix.net:8443